WaqarSyed/chai-aur-react/interviewQuestions.md

 ## 1. What is Node.js?

 - Node.js is a JavaScript engine used for executing JavaScript code outside the browser, commonly used to build scalable backend applications.

+## 2. What is the difference between Node.js and JavaScript?

+- JavaScript is a scripting language, while Node.js is a runtime environment that allows JavaScript to run on the server side.